kennethxtian/google-homepage/README.md

-This is my first project from the The Odin Project—called Google Homepage.
-This is a simple homepage web design, but personally, it was tough and takes me a couple of days to finish.
-I was fun though!
-I kinda like it!
+This webpage is my first project from The Odin Project—called Google Homepage.
+This project is a simple homepage web design, but personally, it was challenging and took me a couple of days to finish.
+It was fun, though!
+I kind of like it!
 I like the challenge.

 In this challenge, I learned the following skills:
     Two ways to move a div around on the page,